vikboyechko/remarkable-daily-planner/README.md

 Visit the hosted app at [https://remarkable-daily-planner.onrender.com/](https://remarkable-daily-planner.onrender.com/) - no setup required!

 ### Option 2: Run Locally

+If you prefer to run the app on your own machine, follow these steps:

 1. **Clone the repository:**
    ```bash